 Some iPad users have noticed that the "iPad keeps restarting" issue occurred after installing some App on their device.
-It's no doubt that a faulty App can make your iPad stuck in the restart loop.
+There is no doubt that a faulty App can get your iPad stuck in the restart loop.
 If you find yourself in the same situation, don't hesitate to remove the problematic App from your iPad immediately.
-(Faulty Apps installed on any device could lead to the device stuck in the restart loop.
+(Faulty Apps installed on any device could lead to the device being stuck in the restart loop.
 It's no exception when it comes to Mac.
 If your Mac keeps restarting, learn how to fix it here.)

 Making sure your iPad is equipped with the latest version of the iOS operating system is also a good method to avoid problems like "iPad keeps restarting".
-How to check the iOS updates and install it on your iPad?
-Follow the simple steps below make it.
+How to check the iOS updates and install?
+Follow the simple steps below to make it.